Below, you'll find a list of all the courses we teach, along with a brief description of the content of the course.

 Sociology 205 – Deviance

 This course is an in-depth examination of deviant behavior, its social forms and functions.
 Societal response to deviance is examined to highlight norms, values and control mechanisms.
 Emphasis is placed on sociological theories that explain deviant behavior.
 3 credits.
-WR

 Sociology 220 – Self in Society